jeannamatthews-classes/group-project-cardiovascular-disease-predictor/README.md

-Welcome to the Cardiovasculare Disease Predictor Repo.
+Welcome to the Cardiovascular Disease Predictor Repo.

 Backend, UI and DB components have been added.